Iterative Vision-and-Language Navigation: Conclusions

-The Oregon State effort is supported in part by the DARPA Machine Common Sense program.
-The University of Michigan effort is supported in part by the NSF COVE (Computer Vision Exchange for Data, Annotations and Tools) initiative under Grant 1628987 and Google.
-Wang is supported by various corporate gifts from Google, Facebook, Netflix, Intel and Tencent.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the U.S. Government, or any sponsor. } \end{ack}
+\paragraph{Acknowledgments and Disclosure of Funding} The Oregon State effort is supported in part by the DARPA Machine Common Sense program.
+The U of Michigan effort is supported in part by the NSF COVE initiative under Grant 1628987 and Google.
+The views and conclusions contained herein are those of the authors and should not be interpreted as representing the official policies or endorsements, either expressed or implied, of the US Government or any sponsor.